madanyc/workfront-learn.en/help/basic-reporting/add-basic-conditional-formatting-to-a-view.md

 ---
 title: Add basic conditional formatting
 description: In this video, you will learn what conditional formatting is in a view and how to create and modify conditional formatting in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8855
+exl-id: bf9a4cf4-b073-4f7e-8516-e7843f4dc20f
 ---
 # Add basic conditional formatting to a view